 AC (ante cibum)

-An abbreviation used by doctors to mean 'before food' (from the Latin 'ante cibum') when they prescribe medicine.
+An abbreviation used by doctors to mean 'before food' when they prescribe medicine.
 The medicine works best with as little food as possible in the stomach.
 You could take it one hour before a meal or two hours after a meal.

 Acute is a term used to refer to something severe and often sudden.
 For example, you may have an acute reaction to a medication.

-Anti-Anxiety medication is a group of drugs which may be used to treat the symptoms of anxiety.
-It includes medications such as olanzapine.
+Anti-anxiety medication is medication used to treat the symptoms of anxiety.
+It includes drugs such as olanzapine.

 Medicine used to treat psychosis.